 Mechanisms of action

 Endotoxins are normally not present in feed but are produced in the gastrointestinal tract when there is an overgrowth of gram-negative bacteria.
 The physiological activities of LPS are mediated mainly by the Lipid A component of LPS.
 Lipid A is a powerful biological response modifier that can stimulate the mammalian immune system.
-LPS stimulate localized or systemic inflammation via the activation of receptors.
+LPS stimulates localized or systemic inflammation via the activation of receptors.
 Additionally, LPS—and associated inflammation—can regulate intestinal epithelial function by altering epithelial barrier integrity as well as nutrient transport and utilization.

 Induction of oxidative stress

 The detrimental action of both endotoxins and mycotoxins has some common elements.
 One is the induction of oxidative stress.
 Under normal conditions, free radicals or ‘Reactive Oxygen Species’ (ROS) are produced as part of the standard metabolic process.
 These highly unstable and chemically reactive molecules are rapidly eliminated by the natural antioxidant system to avoid potential damage.
-However, when exposed to mycotoxins and/or endotoxins, cellular ROS concentrations exceed the level of naturally occurring antioxidants which results in oxidative stress.
+However, when exposed to mycotoxins and/or endotoxins, cellular ROS concentrations exceed the level of naturally occurring antioxidants, which results in oxidative stress.
 Excess ROS will induce a damaging chain reaction, causing destruction to nucleic acids, proteins, and lipids.
 As these components are the basic molecules for all metabolic processes, ROS directly affects the viability of cells, animal health, and performance.

 Oxidative stress in animals can be determined using different parameters such as the half haemolysis time of blood cells (HT50), glutathione (GSH), glutathione peroxidase (GSH-Px), malondialdehyde (MDA), or superoxide dismutase activity (SOD).
 Table 1 shows the impact of oxidative stress levels caused by mycotoxins in piglets.
 As indicated by different blood parameters, piglets exposed to the maximum allowed EU level of feed contamination of DON (0.9 ppm) experienced more oxidative stress.
-These higher oxidative stress levels resulted in lower feed intake and reduced growth performance — negatively affecting profitability.
+These higher oxidative stress levels resulted in lower feed intake and reduced growth performance—negatively affecting profitability.

 * HT50 is the time required to destroy or rupture 50% of blood cells exposed to a free radical attack as measured by the KRL-test.